Projects during your studies

 As part of one of these practicals a team of three to six students works on a medium-sized software project for a period of one semester.
 In the SEP five stages of development are achieved in total: Creation of a functional specification document, design, specification, implementation and validation.
 The work packages of the EP are analogously called analysis, design, implementation and validation.

-For the SEP the courses "Software Engineering", "Programmierung II" as well as "Algorithmen und Datenstrukturen" are mandatory prerequisites for the SEP.
+For the SEP the courses "Software Engineering", "Programmierung II" as well as "Algorithmen und Datenstrukturen" are mandatory prerequisites.
 The EP additionally requires the modules "Grundlagen von Datenbanken" and "Web und Data Engineering".

-Additionally there is an important and mandatory opening event for the EP and SEP, which by experience also takes place at the end of the previous semester.
+Additionally there is an important and mandatory opening event for the EP and SEP, which usually also takes place at the end of the previous semester.
 In order to be allowed to absolve the practical, you may not miss this event.
-The dates of the events will be announced on time by posters in the FIM as well as on the social media channels of the student council.
+The dates of the events will be announced by posters in the FIM as well as on the social media channels of the student council.

 Languages and semester abroad

-English, French and Russian may be credited as key competences for Computer Science degree programmes.
+English, French and Russian may be credited as key competences for the Bachelor degree programmes Informatik and Internet Computing.
 In addition, a so-called UNIcert certificate can be purchased for a fee.
 In order to join a language course with previous knowledge, usually assessment tests are required.
-Students of the FIM take the test for International Cultural and Business Studies.
+Students of our faculty take the test for International Cultural and Business Studies.
 Afterwards, you can register for one of the courses according to the level via Stud.IP.
-If you want to learn a language from scratch, it is sufficient to enroll in a basic level 1.1 course.
-We recommend that you attend a course in spite of the crowds, even if you are on a waiting list or if the seats in the classroom are not enough.
+If you want to learn a language from scratch, it is sufficient to enroll in a basic-level course (Grundstufe 1.1).
+We recommend that you attend a course even if it is overcrowded, you are on a waiting list or if the seats in the classroom are not enough.
 Experience has shown that you might still get a place if you attend the course regularly.

 Independently from our official partner universities, you can apply as a freemover at a foreign university on your own, but usually with increased work and organisational effort.
 Therefore, free placement agencies such as IEC or College Contact are available.
 In any case, you should start planning as early as possible (about two semesters before)!